-Neal Driscoll is a professor of geosciences in the Geosciences Research Division at Scripps Institution of Oceanography, University of California, San Diego.
+Neal Driscoll is a professor of geology and geophysics in the Geosciences Research Division at Scripps Institution of Oceanography at UC San Diego.

-He was awarded the Office of Naval Research’s Young Investigator Award and the Cecil and Ida Green Technology Award.
+He was awarded the Office of Naval Research’s Young Investigator Award.
 Driscoll was the Massachusetts Institute of Technology’s Distinguished Crosby Lecturer.
 He was chosen by Scripps students as the inaugural winner of the institution’s Undergraduate Teaching Award.